backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 ## Installation (Old Backend)

+> **Note:** The old backend system is deprecated and will be removed soon.
+> The [New Backend System](https://backstage.io/docs/backend-system/) has been the default since Backstage [version 1.24](https://backstage.io/docs/releases/v1.24.0).
+> If you're still using the old backend, it's recommended that you [migrate](https://backstage.io/docs/backend-system/building-backends/migrating/).

 1. Install `@backstage/plugin-catalog-backend-module-incremental-ingestion` with `yarn --cwd packages/backend add @backstage/plugin-catalog-backend-module-incremental-ingestion` from the Backstage root directory.
 2. In your catalog.ts, import `IncrementalCatalogBuilder` from `@backstage/plugin-catalog-backend-module-incremental-ingestion` and instantiate it with `await IncrementalCatalogBuilder.create(env, builder)`.
 You have to pass `builder` into `IncrementalCatalogBuilder.create` function because `IncrementalCatalogBuilder` will convert an `IncrementalEntityProvider` into an `EntityProvider` and call `builder.addEntityProvider`.